Willamette Escarpment: North Escarpment

-The North Willamette Escarpment, also known as the Overlook Bluffs, is composed of several areas managed by Portland Parks & Recreation (PP&R).
+The North Willamette Escarpment, also known as the Overlook Bluffs or Willamette Bluff, is composed of several areas managed by Portland Parks & Recreation (PP&R).
 The bluff also includes private properties, land owned by the University of Portland, and areas in the jurisdiction of other government entities such as the Port of Portland.

 The bluff rises abruptly to the west of the Fremont Bridge, and extends northwest above Union Pacific's Albina rail yard.
 The bluff then stretches above the Swan Island Industrial Park before wrapping around the University of Portland campus.
 The section of bluff above Mocks Bottom is known as Mocks Crest (45.5751173°N 122.7112086°W), while the section bordering the University of Portland is known as Waud Bluff (45.5703950°N 122.7289868°W).
 A trail near Waud Bluff allows pedestrians and cyclists to access the industrial area below.
 Mocks Crest Park and Overlook Park are located on the Overlook Bluff.